Rafajogos1/42-Projects-Backup/README.md

 # 42-Projects-Backup
-A repository to store my projects as I make them
+A repository to store my 42 school projects as I make them

 **libft - Bonus included - 125%**
 **get_next_line - No bonus -100%**